-Late in 2016, Vorke began its journey as one of the TV Box contenders in the world and has managed to bring about an array of remarkable products including Android TV boxes such as Z1, Z3 and Mini PCs, V1 and V2.
-Continuing on the journey, this company braves the market once again with the powerful VORKE V2 Plus mini-desktops that now boast Intel’s latest Skylake chips.
+Late in 2016, Vorke began its journey as one of the TV Box contenders in the world and has managed to bring about an array of remarkable products including Android TV boxes such as Z1, Z3 and Mini PCs.
+Continuing on the journey, Vorke braves the market once again with the powerful VORKE V2 Plus mini-desktops that now boast Intel’s latest Skylake chips.

-Most similar devices sport low-powered CPUs due to heat management concerns, Vorke pushes this thought to the limit with its V2 Plus mini-PC.
-An upgrade to Vorke V2, V2 Plus is a NUC packing all components tightly into a small housing that is light enough to be held in one hand.
-Available in 2 variants, one powered by Skylake I5-7200U, the other Skylake I7-7500U, both are easily customizable and considered desktop replacements.
-Still low-voltage dual-core processors though, the 25W chips turn out to be a far cry from CPUs normally found in small active cooling devices that typically have TDPs in the 4-10W.
+Most similar devices sport low-powered CPUs due to heat management concerns.
+Vorke pushes this thought to the limit with its V2 Plus mini-PC.
+An upgrade to the Vorke V2, V2 Plus is a NUC packing all components tightly into a small housing that is light enough to be held in one hand.
+Available in 2 variants, one powered by the Skylake I5-7200U, the other by the Skylake I7-7500U, both are easily customizable and considered desktop replacements.
+Still low-voltage dual-core processors though, the 25W chips turn out to be a far cry from CPUs normally found in small active cooling devices that typically have TDPs in the 4-10W range.
 Both mini-PCs will support 4K video output as long as you have a 4K-enabled TV or monitor.

-Vorke V2 Plus comes with 8GB RAM and 128GB SSD storage, besides you can upgrade almost anything on the board including the RAM with 2 slots.
+Vorke V2 Plus comes with 8GB RAM and 128GB SSD storage, and its fully upgradable.

 Connectivity is fairly good given the size: